Sweden Travel Guide

 Sweden is a long, narrow country and the countryside in Sweden varies from rocky beaches to lush forests, beautiful lakes and idyllic farmlands with little red cottages.

 Sweden has achieved an excellent standard of living like the other Nordic countries.
-It is because they have a mixed system of high-tech capitalism and extensive welfare benefits, and the labour force is highly skilled.
+They have a mixed system of high-tech capitalism and extensive welfare benefits, and the labour force is highly skilled.

 Resources like timber, hydropower, and iron are constitutes, and the economy is oriented towards foreign trade.
 Most of the companies are privately owned and many with a focus on engineering and communication technology.

 Sweden is a member of the Schengen agreement.

 The people in Sweden

 Swedes are formal people and, at all times, serious-minded.
-In many occasions, Sweden has been the conscience of the world.
+On many occasions, Sweden has been the conscience of the world.
 Swedes are proud of their country, its lakes and forest and natural beauty.
 A characteristic is "svårmod", melancholia which perhaps derives from the long, dark winters.
 This characteristic can maybe also explains the Swedish enthusiasm for parties ex.
 Walpurgis Night the eve of 1 May, and they love to dance and sing - no surprise that the popular music group ABBA is from Sweden.

-The Sami people living in the north of Sweden are fun-loving people, and their approach to life is rational, an approach based on generations of experience on a hard, unforgiving landscape.
+The Sami people living in the north of Sweden are fun-loving people.
+The Sami's life approach to life is rational, a system based on generations of experience on a rugged, unforgiving landscape.

 The Nobel Prize ceremonies in Stockholm and Oslo

-Every year in December, the prestigious Nobel Prize is presented at ceremonies in Stockholm and Oslo.
+Every December, the prestigious Nobel Prize is presented at ceremonies in Stockholm and Oslo.
 In Konserthuset in Stockholm, the award ceremony takes place, and there is a prize in physics, chemistry, physiology or medicine and literature.
 Since 1969 Bank of Sweden has given an award for economic sciences.
 In Oslo, The Nobel Peace Prize is presented on the same day.